Pylons/pyramid/docs/narr/muchadoabouttraversal.rst

 URL Dispatch
 ------------

-Let's step back and consider the problem we're trying to solve, which is simple.
+Let's step back and consider the problem we're trying to solve.
 An HTTP request for a particular path has been routed to our web application.
 The requested path will possibly invoke a specific :term:`view callable` function defined somewhere in our app.
 We're trying to determine *which* callable function, if any, should be invoked for a given requested URL.

 Many systems, including Pyramid, offer a simple solution.
 They offer the concept of "URL matching".
 URL matching approaches this problem by parsing